bloodymage/ansible-collection-autonomy/README.md

 Initial services are:
 1. [Certificate Authorities](docs/CERTIFICATE_AUTHORITIES.md) (Internal and ACME)
 2. An SSH Certificate Authority
-3. DNS (Bind9)
+3. DNS (Bind9 / CloudFlare)
 4. Identity Management (Samba Active Directory)
 5. Email (Postfix and Dovecot)
 6. Address Book and Calendars (Nextcloud)
 7. Cloud Storage (Nextcloud)
 8. File server (Samba / NFS)

 For access to these services, a focus on centralized user management with a goal of single sign on across all services.
 Eventually I will add smart card capabilities to minimize password requirements.

 For single signon, I use native SSO capabilities where possible, keycloak Identity Provider native SSO doesn't work.